What is a Student Services Coordinator?

-In addition to weekly meetings, each Academic Counselor communicates every other week or as needed with all other student-athletes on the counselor’s respective athletic teams.
+In addition to weekly meetings, each Student Services Coordinator communicates every other week or as needed with all other student-athletes on the coordinator’s respective athletic teams.

-The Stratton Foster Academic Center is open to every student-athlete on Sundays from 12:00pm-10:00pm, Mondays-Thursdays from 8:00am-10:00pm, and on Fridays from 8:00am-5:00pm.
+The Stratton Foster Student Services Center is open to every student-athlete on Mondays-Fridays from 8:00am-5:00pm.
 For quiet studying, private study carrels are available in the bi-level facility.
 Along with the carrels, several sofas and chairs are located throughout the center and provide a more comfortable studying environment.
-Two computer labs are also conveniently located for student-athletes to write papers or do research while in The Stratton Foster Academic Center.
+Two computer labs are also conveniently located for student-athletes to write papers or do research while in The Stratton Foster Student Services Center.

 Every freshman and selected student-athletes are required to accomplish between 8 to 10 hours of study hall each week.
-The Academic Counselors, along with study hall monitors, oversee study hall each evening.
+The Student Services Coordinators, along with study hall monitors, oversee study hall each evening.
 This study hall requirement is designed to help the student-athletes with time management skills and to help them adjust to the challenging academic expectations at Vanderbilt University.

 The Department of Student Athletics has a very active Tutoring Program with the goal of providing the student-athlete with the best possible academic assistance.
 The Tutoring Program has tutors covering over 30 different academic areas, and working with over half of our student-athletes.
 If a tutor is needed in a subject not currently covered, the best effort will be made to hire an additional tutor to fit the student-athlete’s need.
 Individual as well as small group tutoring is available to all student-athletes.
-All tutoring sessions are held throughout the Academic Support Center.
+All tutoring sessions are held virtually and throughout the Student Services Center.

-All tutor requests are to be made through the student-athlete’s Academic Counselor.
-After each tutoring appointment, the tutor submits a report of the session, updating the Counselor and the Tutor Coordinator on the academic progress of the student-athlete.
+All tutor requests are to be made through the student-athlete’s Student Services Coordinator.
+After each tutoring appointment, the tutor submits a report of the session, updating the Coordinator and the Tutor Coordinator on the academic progress of the student-athlete.
 Tutoring sessions act as a review and further explanation of the material covered in class, not as a substitution for class attendance.
 All services are provided at no cost to all student-athletes.

 Referrals to Campus Resources

-Because the Academic Counselor interacts with the student-athletes on a regular basis and develops close relationships with them, he/she may discover information that makes it necessary to refer a student-athlete to the various campus resources at Vanderbilt.
+Because the Student Services Center interacts with the student-athletes on a regular basis and develops close relationships with them, he/she may discover information that makes it necessary to refer a student-athlete to the various campus resources at Vanderbilt.
 These campus resources may include: